Spanish dialects and varieties

 Some of the regional varieties of the Spanish language are quite divergent from one another, especially in pronunciation and vocabulary, and less so in grammar.

 While all Spanish dialects adhere to approximately the same written standard, all spoken varieties differ from the written variety, to different degrees.
 There are differences between European Spanish (also called Peninsular Spanish) and the Spanish of the Americas, as well as many different dialect areas both within Spain and within the Americas.
 Chilean and Honduran Spanish have been identified by various linguists as the most divergent varieties.

-Prominent differences of pronunciation among dialects of Spanish include:
+Prominent differences in pronunciation among dialects of Spanish include: